TEHDAS consultation: people support health data use with solid safeguards

 The outcome of the consultation also indicates that there is no consensus on exactly how the public wants to be informed and engaged in the data sharing process.
 Instead, people want to receive personalised information on how their data gets used.

 Based on the findings of the report and four stakeholder workshops about these results, TEHDAS will issue recommendations in early 2023 on the role of citizens in the European health data space.

 The Healthy Data online consultation platform aimed to inform citizens about the use of their health data for purposes such as research, decision-making and innovations and to get an understanding of public preferences on ethical and social issues related to the secondary use of health data in Europe.

+The list of authors in the report has been updated on 7 October.
 The introduction in the report was updated on 4 July.

 The help of France Assos Santé added in the news item on 19 August.